TonyAshworth/emily-cookbook/src/posts/honey-mustard-chicken.md

 title: 'Honey Mustard Chicken '
 date:
 tags:
-- Instant Pot
+- instant pot
-- Chicken
+- chicken
 description: 'The sweet honey mustard is a mild flavor, that goes perfectly with this new take on comfort food! '